 In some cases, individuals with hearing loss have difficulty identifying high-frequency sounds (i.e., the voices of children).
 A new therapy aims to regenerate damaged hair cells that prevent individuals from hearing these sounds through the use of stem cell technology.
 In other words, researchers would grow new cells to replace damaged cells.

 Seventy percent of the most common forms of hearing loss are associated with three genes.
 Accordingly, another treatment aims to utilize gene therapy to override defective genes that are associated with the genetic causes of hearing loss.

 What if restoring your hearing was as easy as taking a pill?
 A third line of research aims to not only restore normal hearing but also prevent hearing loss.
 With the ultimate goal of stimulating auditory nerve growth, novel drugs are being designed to make treating hearing loss as simple as treating a common cold.

 Laser Stimulation for Hearing Loss Prevention

-While targeting auditory hair cells is a viable treatment option, a fourth approach seeks to bypass hair cells altogether and focus directly on stimulating the auditory nerve.
+While targeting auditory hair cells is a viable treatment option, a fourth approach seeks to bypass hair cells completely and focus directly on stimulating the auditory nerve.
 Specifically, this therapy aims to produce hardware that will stimulate the auditory nerve with lasers – eliminating the need for the ear to conduct sound, a mechanism that is often the root of the problem for individuals with hearing loss.

 Although these therapies offer a glimpse into what is possible, clinical trials are not slated to start for another decade.
 Until then, advances in modern digital hearing aids, like those CIC and BTE hearing aids offered by Audicus will be the first line of treatment for the 35 million Americans with hearing loss.